Sylvain Malacria

 Previous student supervisions

-- Dr Axel Antoine (Defended 29th Jan.
-2021, co-supervised with Géry Casiez) -- Now research engineer at Inria
+• Dr Axel Antoine (Defended 29th Jan.
+2021, co-supervised with Géry Casiez) -- Now lead software engineer at Stereograph